Citizen backlash keeps Malaysia rare earth plant on hold

 At the industrial estate on the country's east coast, 20 or so protesters gathered in the searing afternoon heat have begun a chant.
 "No to Lynas.
 Lynas go home!".

-The handful of demonstrators seems an unlikely obstacle to plans by Australia's Lynas Corp to build its company-making 2.5 billion ringgit ($800 million) plant, seen as crucial to challenging China's near monopoly on the production of rare earths, used in items ranging from smartphones to smart bombs.
+The handful of demonstrators seems an unlikely obstacle to plans by Australia's Lynas Corp (LYC.AX) to build its company-making 2.5 billion ringgit plant, seen as crucial to challenging China's near monopoly on the production of rare earths, used in items ranging from smartphones to smart bombs.

 But the expanding protest movement they represent, feeding off broader frustrations with Malaysia's government as elections loom, has already delayed the project by eight months and cast a shadow over its future.